COVID-19 pandemic in Brunei

 The COVID-19 pandemic in Brunei was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The virus spread to Brunei on 9 March 2020, when its first case was confirmed in Tutong.
+The spread of the virus to Brunei was first identified on 9 March 2020, when its first case was confirmed in Tutong.
 (Note: The first case was initially treated at the Raja Isteri Pengiran Anak Saleha Hospital in Bandar Seri Begawan before being moved to the National Isolation Centre in Tutong where he was when the case was first announced.)
 Many early cases were linked to Jamek Mosque Sri Petaling in Kuala Lumpur, which held a large Tablighi Jamaat ijtema event at the end of February 2020.
 Of Brunei's first 50 cases, 45 were related to Jamek Mosque.
-The pandemic had spread to all districts of Brunei.
+The pandemic subsequently spread to all districts of Brunei.
 As of January 4, 2023, there have been over 260,000 confirmed cases of COVID-19 reported in Brunei, resulting in 225 fatalities.